 Seems obvious that you wouldn’t want to pay for something you don’t need, however, when last did you check your Adventist site’s Certificate of Cover?

-Talk to RMS at any time of the year to make alterations to your property certificate.
+Audit your list of property, contents and extra risk, at least annually.
+You can talk to RMS at any time of the year to make alterations to your property certificate to realise immediate savings.

-Not only does the practice not sit well with our values as a Christian organisation, there’s a greater cost that we all pay for…including the Adventist church.
+Not only is this practice in direct conflict with our values as a Christian organisation, there’s a greater cost that we all pay for…including the Adventist church.

 It is called ‘social inflation’.

 When insurers are setting their prices and terms for a new period they factor in the total value of claims from the previous year.

 In recent years, we’ve endured sharp increases in premiums, increased deductibles (excess) and reductions in what insurers are willing to cover – this is the result of several catastrophic weather events that are clearly out of our control.
 However, we can control what we actually claim.

 While claiming ‘a little extra’ might result in a short-term bonus for your site, long-term it ends up hitting the hip pockets of every site in our sisterhood of churches, including your local churches struggling to make ends meet – that impacts ministry and mission.